-Canvas strapped, lightweight and durable.
-The Timex Expedition Scout is a simple watch that doesn’t try to be anything it’s not.
+A canvas strap, lightweight and durable, the Timex Expedition Scout is a simple watch that doesn’t try to be anything too fancy or overcomplicated.
 Best suited to outdoorsy types and military-minded folk, the Scout’s design was based on the watches worn by the American infantry in the 1960s.
 This quartz watch is easy to read, even at the dead of night or early morning, thanks to the brilliantly-bright Timex Indiglo night-light.

 Best watches over AU$500